 The Mongolian bow is made out of wood, horn, sinew, and animal glue whereas the English longbow is made only out of wood.
 The combination of materials in the Mongolian bow makes it more durable than the longbow and gives it a longer lifespan.

 The draw weight of a typical Mongolian bow ranges from 60lbs to 170lbs, whereas the draw weight of a typical English longbow ranges from 80lbs to 150lbs.
-So the Mongolian bow has a higher draw weight, meaning it can shoot arrows with more force and penetration power.
+So the Mongolian bow has a higher draw weight, meaning it can shoot arrows with more force.

 Mongolian bows are recurved, meaning the ends of the bow curve away from the archer, whereas English longbows are not.
 The advantage of a recurved bow is that it can store more energy than a straight-limbed bow, meaning the arrow can be shot with more force.